Facial plastic surgery in Cincinnati, Ohio

 He also advocates for earlier screening for cancer (e.g., colon, breast) than current guidelines recommend.
 He argues that survival rates for cancer are so much higher when caught early that the cost of earlier screening is justified.
 Dr. Attia’s arguments inspired Dr. Harmon to have a conversation with his primary care physician about advancing his screenings.
 It remains to be seen whether and when the medical subspecialty governing bodies and insurers will adopt new screening guidelines in the future.

-The most important insight from the above sections of the book is the extent to which vascular disease as caused by high cholesterol, persistently elevated blood glucose, and high blood pressure contribute to the development of heart disease, cancer, and neurodegenerative diseases.
-For example, the relationship between vascular disease and neurodegenerative diseases such as Alzheimer’s Disease is gaining increasing attention in the medical literature.
+Among the most interesting information from the above sections of the book is the extent to which vascular disease as caused by high cholesterol, persistently elevated blood glucose, and high blood pressure contribute to the development of heart disease, cancer, and neurodegenerative diseases.
+For example, Dr. Attia explains that the relationship between vascular disease and neurodegenerative diseases such as Alzheimer’s Disease is gaining increasing attention in the medical literature.

-Overall, the book is a powerful argument for setting a goal of not only a long life but a healthy, functional and, therefore, fulfilling life.
-Dr. Attia deviates infrequently into areas that are more controversial.
+Overall, the book is a powerful argument for setting a goal of not only a long life but a healthy and functional life.
+Whether Dr. Attia's proposed solutions are the correct ones remain to be seen.
+For example, Dr. Attia sometimes deviates into topics that are much more controversial.
 For example, he places patients on the immunosuppressive agent tacrolimus – a medication commonly used in patients who have undergone an organ transplant – due to his review of data that he feels makes a strong argument that it can increase our functional lifespan.
-This is not something most physicians would recommend.
-And while there are many well-argued and potentially transformative solutions to disease prevention in this book, many are dependent on involved and expensive testing and technological solutions (e.g., constant blood glucose monitor, VO2 Max testing) that are not intuitive to most people and, therefore, unlike to be adopted by most without the intense engagement of a primary care provider.
+This is not something most physicians - or physician organizations - would recommend and is, in fact, not currently approved by the Food and Drug Administration (FDA) for the purpose Dr. Attia discusses.
+And while there are many other well-argued and potentially transformative methods of improving disease prevention in this book, most are dependent on involved and expensive testing and technological solutions (e.g., constant blood glucose monitor, VO2 Max testing) that would seem to be unlikely to be adopted by most without adequate financial resources and the intense engagement of a primary care provider who is well-qualified to provide such care.

 Built to Move: The 10 Essential Habits to Help You Move Freely and Live Fully by Kelly Starrett and Juliet Starrett